-Article 29 - Uniform and Equipment Reimbursement
+Article 30 - Uniform and Equipment Reimbursement

 - §1.
 The City agrees to provide upon initial employment each employee with no less than four sets of daily uniforms, jacket(s) as needed, belt as needed, equipment carrying bag as needed and rain gear as needed.
 After one year of employment and by the end of the second year of employment, the City agrees to maintain a supply of no less than eight uniforms per employee for the duration of their full-time employment in the position of Emergency Medical Technician. - §2.
-In the event any work uniform as stated is damaged during the performance of an employee's duties, the City agrees, upon receipt of the damaged uniform garment, to replace or repair the said damaged uniform based upon rules established by the Department Head. - §3.
+In the event any work uniform as stated is damaged during the performance of an employee's duties, the City agrees, upon receipt of the damaged uniform garment, to replace or repair the said damaged uniform based upon rules established by the Department Director. - §3.
 The City shall reimburse full-time employees, and part-time employees who work at least 1,872 hours per year, up to a maximum of \$250 annually, and part-time employees who work less than 1,872 hours but at least 1,000 hours per year up to a maximum of \$125 annually, for the purchasing and maintaining of necessary equipment for the employee's regular duties upon submission of paid receipts.
 Full-time employees shall paid each year in the last pay period in November.
 Part-time employees shall submit paid receipts by January 15 of the succeeding year.
 Employees will be responsible for purchasing equipment in accordance with department standards for the following equipment: penlight, scissors, stethoscope, digital watch or a watch with a second hand, equipment pouch, small note pad, ink pen, map book, plain black knit winter hat and personal protection boots as specified in the Department of Health, EMS Division Policy as of January 1, 2000.
-The City will also reimburse up to a maximum of \$275 toward the purchase of a bullet-proof vest during the term of this contract, but no more than one vest every five years.

-§4.
-The City will provide rain gear and equipment bag as approved by Management.
+The City will also reimburse up to a maximum of \$275 toward the purchase of a bullet-proof vest during the term of this Agreement, but no more than one vest every five years. - §4.
+The City will provide rain gear and equipment bag as approved by Management. - §5.
+Employees may wear one ring on a finger of their choice on while on-duty provided the band is smooth with no excessively protruding stones.

-Article 30 - Safety
+Article 31 - Safety

-A Safety Committee composed of three City representatives and three Association representatives shall meet at least once per year or at the request of either party.
+A Safety Committee composed of three City representatives and three IAEP representatives shall meet at least once per year or at the request of either party.
 Said committee shall review safety conditions and make recommendation for their improvement.
 The City shall endeavor to provide conditions of work which are both safe and healthy in conformity with all federal, state and local laws.
 Failure by employees to abide by safety regulations will result in disciplinary action.

-Article 31 - Meals
+Article 32 - Meals